ILL-DIE-TRYING/phph1/README.md

   There is a TON of work still needing to be done.

   This is not the full list of capabilities yet.
-We are currently at 37.
-There a few of these that still need worked on, documentation-wise.
+We are currently at 37 of ~60 methods.
+There are a few of these that still need worked on, documentation-wise.

   Did I mention there is a LOT of work left to do?
 I'll build a to-do list (roadmap) in the net coming days.